COVESA/vehicle_signal_interface/core/README.md

 There is considerable documentation in the header files concerning exactly how each of the components of the library operate.

-The library file (libsharedMemory.so) is made up of the following:
+The library file (libvsi-core.so) is made up of the following:

 ```C
     sharedMemory.h